contiv-experimental/cluster/README.md

 - **Cluster membership management**: It should be possible to automatically discover the nodes and track their discovery status.
 - **Node state database**: It should be possible to track the current state of the node in the cluster.
-A few possible states are node has been discoverd but waiting to be commissioned; node has been commissioned; node is being upgraded; and node has been decommissioned.
+A few possible states are node has been discovered but waiting to be commissioned; node has been commissioned; node is being upgraded; and node has been decommissioned.

 ##Node Image Management
 Node image management requires:
 - **Image repository**: It should be possible to have the base image available at a central repository.
 The image can then be made available to be booted using a system like pxe.
 - **Image installation**: It should be possible to automate image installation on new nodes